Mia Goth: 2022–present: Breakthrough with the X film series

 Goth starred in Ti West's slasher film X, released in March 2022 to critical acclaim.
 Goth donned extensive prosthetic makeup to portray the elderly Pearl.
 Describing her experience, Goth stated, "It was a good 10 hours in the makeup chair, and then I'd go and do a 12-hour day on set, and the makeup artist, Sarah Rubano, who was incredible, would constantly be touching me up and making sure my contacts were all right and all those sorts of things."
 She received praise for her roles as both protagonist Maxine Minx and antagonist Pearl, with West stating, "She understood the characters really well, and she understood the duality of Maxine and Pearl."
 David Sims of The Atlantic wrote "The dual showcase is a remarkable one for Goth, who previously stood out in supporting roles in Emma, High Life, and A Cure for Wellness".
 She subsequently starred in the prequel film Pearl, which she co-wrote with West and began filming immediately after X. The film was released in September 2022 to positive reviews.
 Goth's performance in the film received praise, and is considered to be one of the best film performances of its year.
 For her portrayal of the character, she was nominated for an Independent Spirit Award for Best Lead Performance, among other awards.
+In these roles she gained notoriety within the horror community and has been highlighted as a modern scream queen.